-CO Course Objectives CO-1 Understand the basic concepts and properties of plasma.
+CO The learners will be able to CO-1 Understand the basic concepts and properties of plasma.
 CO-2 Impart the knowledge of motion of charged particles in electric, magnetic fields.
 CO-3 Explain the theory of plasma oscillations and waves.
-CO-4 Develop their understanding of various probe technique for measureme CO-4 Plasma parameters.
+CO-4 Develop their understanding of various probe technique for measurement of CO-4 Plasma parameters.
 CO-5 Formulate the applications of plasma physics.